 Requirements for host organizations

-- A clear project for interns including goals, objectives, and a timeline.
+- Provide a clear project for interns including goals, objectives, and a timeline.

-- An assigned staff person to supervise the intern’s work, provide support and feedback, and be available to the intern.
+- Assign a staff person to supervise the interns’ work, provide support and feedback, and be available to the intern.

-- An ability to contribute funds up front for the intern’s stipend and training costs.
+- Contribute funds up front for the intern’s stipend and training costs.

-- A commitment to release interns to attend three education and training sessions at the Labor Center as well as the graduation ceremony on August 14.
+- Commit to release the interns to attend two education and training sessions at the Labor Center as well as the graduation ceremony on August 11.